jruby/jruby.github.io/tryjruby.markdown

 JRuby's interactive console, like many Java apps, can be started as a WebStart application.

-You can download the console as a (WebStart JNLP file)[http://jruby.org/_tryjruby/irb.jnlp] or launch it directly on some browser by clicking below:
+You can download the console as a [WebStart JNLP file](http://jruby.org/files/irb.jnlp) or launch it directly on some browser by clicking below:

 <script src="http://www.java.com/js/deployJava.js"></script>
 <script>
     // using JavaScript to get location of JNLP file relative to HTML page var dir = location.href.substring(0, location.href.lastIndexOf('/')+1);
-    var url = dir + "_tryjruby/irb.jnlp";
+    var url = dir + "files/irb.jnlp";
     deployJava.createWebStartLaunchButton(url, '1.6.0');
 </script>